Reg Foggerdy – 6 Days without water

 Earlier that year he had experienced heart problems and was in no physical shape to walk for miles across the desert, and not knowing how to get back left him with only one option, wait until rescue came.

-Reg heard several search helicopter during his ordeal but non of them came close enough to see him, and he began to accept that he might die.
+Reg heard several search helicopters during his ordeal but none of them came close enough to see him, and he began to accept that he might die.

 He later said in an interview “I was at peace with myself and just wanted to lie there and pass away.
 I was thinking of my family who would see me laying there.”